ai4reason/eprover-data/CADE-19/README.md

 ### Running the scripts ###

 The sub-folder `NeuralTrain` contains a bash script that can be run by `bash learning.sh`.
-The newly generated model will be in the folder `model` and to replace the original model you have to copy the content of the folder to `NeuralE/PROVER/models/paper-2-1`.
+The newly generated model (after 50 epochs) will be in the folder `model` and to replace the original model you have to copy the content of the folder to `NeuralE/PROVER/models/paper-2-1`.
+Note that we save a model after every epoch of the training is completed.
+In fact, the model discussed in the paper is not the model generated after the last epoch (as here), but the one generated after 35 epochs; we randomly tested few of these models and selected the best performing one.